enkidevs/curriculum/javascript/react/fundamentals/what-is-state.md

 }
 ```

-This won't render however, because `this.state` is `null` at the moment.
+This won't render, however, because `this.state` is `null` at the moment.

 To set the **initial state**, by giving `text` a value, you can make use of the `constructor` lifecycle method which is called when the component is created: